 The exhibition

 (The Kiss by Gustav Klimt.
+The painting that launched a thousand souvenir shops.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)

-The gallery rooms displaying the Vienna around 1900 and Klimt collections curl around the first floor of Upper Belvedere palace from the staircase to the great Marble Hall.
+The gallery rooms displaying the Vienna 1900 and Klimt collections curl around the first floor of Upper Belvedere palace, beginning off the glorious Marble Hall and returning you to the giant staircase.

 Each gallery presents a theme, reflected in the choice of art displayed within.
-One theme might be the Secession movement, another psychological expressionism (this is where you know some serious art lies ahead).
+Though broadly chronological, one theme might be The Secession, another Psyche and Provocation (this is where you know some serious art lies ahead).

-The collection takes you through Viennese art at the turn of the century with a significant focus on the works of Gustav Klimt.
+The collection takes you through Viennese art at the turn of the century, starting at the end of the 1800s and finishing with the transition toward modernity.
+And all with a significant presence for works by Gustav Klimt.

 Most visitors to Belvedere congregate in this part of the palace, so you may find quite a few others browsing the art with you.